sharankarthikyan/basic-nginx-node/README.md

 ### OUTPUT

-Go to `http://localhost` or `http://127.0.0.1`, try refresh the page, you will see load balancing in `round robin`.
+Go to `http://localhost` or `http://127.0.0.1`, try refresh the page, you will see load balancing in `ip hash`.